Understanding How Social Security is Taxed

-The amount of your benefit subject to tax depends on your specific tax filing situation and your combined income (also known as provisional income), defined as:
+The amount of your benefit subject to taxation depends on your tax filing situation and your combined income (also known as provisional income), defined as:

 Combined Income = Adjusted Gross Income + Nontaxable Interest + ½ of your Social Security Benefits

-The taxability follows a tiered schedule, similar to how regular income tax is treated.
-Here is where it is important to recognize the difference between the percent of your benefit that is taxable and the rate at which each taxable portion of your benefit is taxed.
+The taxability follows a tiered schedule, similar to how ordinary income tax is treated.
+Here is where it is important to distinguish the difference between the percent of your benefit that is taxable and the rate at which each taxable portion of your benefit is taxed.

 Let’s look at an example:

 John is a single filer, who earned Social Security benefits of $16,000, and has other income of $32,000.

 Combined income = $32,000 + $8,000 (1/2 of his Social Security benefit)

 - Using the formula above we can calculate John’s combined income of $40,000